drmowinckels/drmowinckels.github.io/content/blog/2024/02-01_teaching-unlocks/index.md

 This is a volunteer effort on the instructor's part, and organised by the University Library.
 Its a great way to get to know other researchers, and to learn about new tools and methods.

-It is also one of those events I make sure I have time for both for instructing, but also to attend.
+It is also one of those events I make sure I have time for both for instructing, but also for attending.
 I always learn something new, and I get to meet new people.

 This year, I did two workshops: